-“I was in Nashville on my way to the studio to do a demo session for a song.
-I was going down the street, and I heard this song come on the radio and I went, ‘Wait a minute!
+I was in Nashville on my way to the studio to do a demo session for a song.
+I was going down the street, and I heard this song come on the radio, and I went, “Wait a minute!
 I know this!
-Oh, it’s my song!’
-It’s was a group called Blackhawk, and they cut one of my songs, ‘Postmarked Birmingham.’
-It was cool.
-I stopped the car and relished in the moment.
-It was very surreal.”
+Oh, it’s my song!”
+It’s was a group called Blackhawk, and they cut one of my songs, “Postmarked Birmingham.”

-“The first time I ever heard myself on the radio as an artist, I was doing a show in my hometown in Lynchburg [Va.], and it was a morning radio visit.
-It was still dark — probably 5:30 in the morning — and the radio alarm came on, and it was my song.
-So I thought I was dreaming.
+The first time I ever heard myself on the radio as an artist, I was doing a show in my hometown, in Lynchburg, [Va.], and it was a morning radio visit.
+It was still dark — probably 5:30 in the morning — and the radio alarm came on, and it was my song, so I thought I was dreaming.
 That was weird, but that was the first time I ever heard myself.
-The song was ‘Carlene.’
-I woke up and just sat on the side of the bed going, ‘This is bizarre isn’t it?”
+The song was “Carlene;” I woke up and just sat on the side of the bed going, “This is bizarre isn’t it?”

 You never know how to prepare yourself for something like that until it actually happens.
 It was exciting!
 I smiled all day, and you smile even more as they go up the charts.
 [Laughs]

 This story was originally written by Pat Gallagher, and revised by Angela Stefano.